Codezerker/csvsql/README.md

 csvsql -i users.csv:users -i posts.csv:posts "select * from posts join users on posts.user_id = users.id where users.role = 'guest'"
 ```

-With cache. those name will be a `database name`, the table name is `csv`.
-If a csv file was updated, that db will be update only.
-Other db still use cache.
+With cache, those name will be a `database name`, the table name is `csv`.
+If a csv file was updated, its db will automatically update.
+Other files still use cache.

 ```
 csvsql -i users.csv:users -i posts.csv:posts -c "select * from posts.csv join users.csv on posts.csv.user_id = users.csv.id where users.csv.role = 'guest'"